 Keeping kids in class.

+MAC’s School Discipline project focuses its attention on school exclusion and the effects of zero tolerance policies and practices, particularly on students of color and students with disabilities.
 This work is rooted in the passage of the Education Reform Act of 1993, when school principals gained the authority to exclude children from school.
 Ever since, MAC has been receiving calls about children being suspended and expelled from school.

 Through the advocacy of MAC’s School Discipline project, on August 6, 2012, Governor Deval Patrick signed House Bill 4332 into law as Chapter 222 of the Acts of 2012.

 On April 29, 2014, the Board of Elementary and Secondary Education adopted final regulations for the implementation of the school discipline reform law, Chapter 222 of the Acts of 2012, which took effect on July 1, 2014.